Public opinion on climate change: United States

+In the U.S. global warming is nowadays often a partisan political issue.
+Republicans tend to oppose action against a threat that they regard as unproven, while Democrats tend to support actions that they believe will reduce global warming and its effects through the control of greenhouse gas emissions.

 In the United States, support for environmental protection was relatively non-partisan in the twentieth century.
 Republican Theodore Roosevelt established national parks whereas Democrat Franklin Delano Roosevelt established the Soil Conservation Service.
 Republican Richard Nixon was instrumental in founding the United States Environmental Protection Agency, and tried to install a third pillar of NATO dealing with environmental challenges such as acid rain and the greenhouse effect.
 Daniel Patrick Moynihan was Nixon's NATO delegate for the topic.

 This non-partisanship began to erode during the 1980s, when the Reagan administration described environmental protection as an economic burden.
 Views over global warming began to seriously diverge between Democrats and Republicans during the negotiations that led up to the creation of the Kyoto Protocol in 1998.
 In a 2008 Gallup poll of the American public, 76% of Democrats and only 41% of Republicans said that they believed global warming was already happening.
 The opinions of the political elites, such as members of Congress, tends to be even more polarized.

-From 2017 to March 2021, the Yale Program on Climate Change Communication and the George Mason University Center for Climate Change Communication conducted the Climate Change in the American Mind survey—a "nationally-representative survey of public opinion on climate change in the United States".

-Since 2007 and continuing into 2021, Yale University researchers have been analysing public opinion on climate change using a six-group framework, called the Six Americas, to describe and quantify positions people hold in terms of "levels of engagement and concern and awareness" of an issue.
-Their 139-page 2009 report, "Global Warming's Six Americas: An Audience Segmentation", they identified six audiences with different opinions about global warming: The alarmed (18%), the concerned (33%), the cautious (19%), the disengaged (12%), the doubtful (11%) and the dismissive (7%).
-The alarmed and concerned make out the largest percentage and think something should be done about global warming.
-The cautious, disengaged and doubtful are less likely to take action.
-The dismissive are convinced global warming is not happening.
-These audiences can be used to define the best approaches for environmental action.
-In 2011, they conducted a similar study on India which resulted in the report—"Global Warming's Six Indias".
-According to the report on the 2017-2021 Climate Change in the American Mind survey, the percentages had changed—the "Alarmed" increasing to 24% of the population, the "Concerned" to 30%, "Cautious" remained the same at 19%, "Disengaged" decreased to 5%, the "Doubtful" increased to 15%, and the "Dismissive" increased to 10%.